arghyanator/packer_amibuilder/README.md

 ### Test the APP running in the new AMI based instance

-- spin up an instance using the Amazon Linux LTS AMI, dunamis_cd key, in the same VPC and subnet as dunamis_cd instance, and with following user-data script (to run taurus encapsulated locustio script running 4000 clients):
+- spin up an instance using the Amazon Linux LTS AMI, DEV key, in the same VPC and subnet as DEV instance, and with following user-data script (to run taurus encapsulated locustio script running 4000 clients):
 ```
 #!/bin/bash
 yum install -y python-pip